 Cuba's support for Maduro 'not negotiable' despite US sanctions

-HAVANA, Cuba (AFP) — Cuba on Thursday rejected the latest US restrictions on travel to the island and stressed that its support for Venezuela's President Nicolas Maduro is "not negotiable".
+HAVANA, Cuba (AFP) — Cuba rejected the latest US restrictions on travel to the island yesterday and stressed that its support for Venezuela's President Nicolas Maduro is “not negotiable”.

 “Cuba's solidarity with the constitutional President Nicolas Maduro Moros, the Bolivarian and Chavista Revolution and the civil-military union of its people, is not negotiable,” it said.